 Lake Mburo National Park

 The park is best for water and acacia associated birds.
-There are different species observed at different locations and these include; the Rufous-bellied Heron, Bateleur, Coqui Francolin, Grey Crowned Crane, Black-bellied Bustard, Brown-chested Lapwing, Emerald-spotted Wood-Dove, Brown Parrot, Red-headed Lovebird, Ross’s Turaco, Bare-faced Go-away-bird, Green Wood-hoopoe, Common Scimitarbill, White-headed Barbet, Red-faced Barbet (only seen in Lake Mburo), Nubian Woodpecker, Red-shouldered Cuckoo-shrike, Long-tailed Cisticola, Yellow-breasted Apalis, White-winged Tit and Fin foot, Papyrus Yellow Warbler, Saddle-billed Stork, Blue-breasted Kingfisher, Hairy-breasted Barbet among others.
+There are different species observed at different locations.
+These include the Rufous-bellied heron, Bateleur, Coqui Francolin, Grey Crowned Crane, Black-bellied Bustard.
+Brown-chested Lapwing, Emerald-spotted Wood-Dove, Brown Parrot, Red-headed Lovebird.
+Ross’s Turaco, Bare-faced Go-away-bird, Green Wood-hoopoe, White-headed Barbet.
+Red-faced Barbet (only seen in Lake Mburo), Nubian Woodpecker, Red-shouldered Cuckoo-shrike.
+Long-tailed Cisticola, Yellow-breasted Apalis, White-winged Tit and Fin foot.
+Papyrus Yellow Warbler, Saddle-billed Stork, Blue-breasted Kingfisher, Hairy-breasted Barbet etc.

 Queen Elizabeth National Park

 The park contains over 600 bird species making it a must visit destination for birder to Uganda.
 Migratory birds are seen from November to April however birds can be seen throughout the year.
 Hot spots for the best birding in Queen Elizabeth National Park include; Kazinga Channel, Kasenyi Area, Mweya Peninsula.
 Others include Maramagambo Forest, Ishasha Sector, Lake Kikorongo, Katunguru Bridge area and Katwe Area.